Hidden Singer (South Korean TV series): Other special episodes

 Before some seasons, a special episode would air with the host and panel, featuring a collection of the best past performances, or the lineup prediction for the following season.
-The first and seventh seasons are the only ones to not have such an episode.
+The first, seventh, and eight seasons are the only ones to not have such an episode.
 In the fifth and sixth seasons, these were "Comeback Specials" and they featured highlights of the previous seasons as well as hearing quizzes, where six audio clips of songs would play, and the panel would guess which one was a real singer singing.
 The other five were impersonators.
 Hearing quizzes also happened during the Season 4 Doppel-Singer Music Festival and the Season 6 King of Kings Championship.

 At the end of Season 3, a special "All Three Seasons King of Kings Championship" was broadcast live.
 It worked similar to a Championship Final, expect there were ten contestants (the finalists from the past three seasons, except Kwak Dong-hyun).
 A special performance featuring the majority of champions from the three seasons appeared at the end.

 In the middle of Season 6, a Special Live Broadcast Quiz aired, which included a hearing quiz and a lineup prediction for the second half of Season 6.